shinobi5/skeletor/README.md

 yarn build:babel
 ```

-**Create build and compile JS with babel/generate bundle with rollup**
+**Create build and compile JS with babel and generate bundle with rollup**

 ```
 yarn build:bundle